Guide

 Gather these records first:

-- any required QMID (qualified manufacturer identification number) values for specified 2025 Part II property
+• any required QMID values for specified 2025 Part II property

-One important IRS rule that homeowners miss: if you received a subsidy from a public utility for the purchase or installation of an energy-conservation product and that subsidy was not included in your gross income, you generally need to reduce your cost for the credit by that subsidy amount.
-The IRS says that rule also applies if a third party such as a contractor receives the subsidy on your behalf.
+One IRS rule homeowners miss: if you received a subsidy from a public utility for the purchase or installation of an energy-conservation product and that subsidy was not included in your gross income, the IRS generally says you need to reduce your cost for the credit by that subsidy amount.
+The IRS also says that rule applies if a third party such as a contractor receives the subsidy on your behalf.

 That is why rebate paperwork and tax-credit paperwork should live in separate folders.
 They interact, but they are not the same claim.